 For faster blanching, cut beets in half.
 When selecting beets at the market, choose ones that are similar in size and no bigger than a tennis ball.

 I like adding cream cheese to the goat cheese to give it an extra creamy texture.
 Warm both in a microwave and mix equal parts together.
-If you are like me and don’t have microwave, warm in your oven or toaster oven, just until soft enough to mix.
+Feel free to add chopped herbs ( basil, flat-leaf parsley) If you are like me and don’t have a microwave, warm in your oven or toaster oven, just until soft enough to mix.

 Blanch the beets, and slip off their skins under the running water.
 Dice finely.